 - Have paid the same amount in either income tax or Deposit Interest Retention Tax (a type of tax on interest earned on bank accounts) or both, in the four years before you apply

 - If you are buying or building with someone else, you will only qualify if neither of you has previously bought or built a property

 If you are interested in getting a mortgage and want to know how much you are likely to get one for, you can use one of the simple bank calculators.

-The Rebuilding Ireland Home Loan is a government-backed mortgage for first-time buyers.
+The Local Authority Home Loan is a government-backed mortgage for first-time buyers.
 Loans are offered at reduced interest rates and you can use them to buy new and second-hand properties, or to build a home.
 The rates are fixed for the full term of the mortgage, so you have the same repayments for the lifetime of the loan.

 Need more information?